SYRACUSE UNIVERSITY LICENSEE VENDOR CODE OF CONDUCT.

 Rachel Duffy, Director, Trademark Licensing serves as the University liaison to the Worker Rights Consortium (WRC), Fair Labor Association (FLA) on behalf of the University.
 She is currently a member of the WRC Board of Directors and serves on the Monitoring Committee of the FLA as well as the Fair Compensation Working Group for the FLA.
-Duffy was elected by her peers in 2019 to the ICLA Board a member affiliate of NACDA.
+Duffy was elected by her peers in 2022 to the Fair Labor Association Board.

 Where our products are being made and the working conditions of our supply chain are front of mind for the University.